hphilpotts/veg-app-frontend/README.md

 ![sign in success](./public/readme/signin-success.png)

 - New token saves successfully in session storage.
 Redirect works fine too!
 - I've refactored `loginHandler` and `registerHandler` into a single function, `authHandler`, tested working ok.

+Now working on responsive navigation depending on login status:

+- Firstly, I am going to retrieve username from the saved token within `sessionStorage` using `jwt-decode`, this is then saved as a state within `App.js` and will be used to check if a user is logged in, and for displaying a welcome message.

 ## Issues to resolve: